cfarrell987/static-profile/content/posts/YAHL.md

 - Re-implement a web-interface for the NFS share
 - Maybe migrate docker services to kubernetes

-[^1]: I am also running some privately services in development that aren't ready for public use.
+[^1]: I am also running some private services in development that aren't ready for public use.
 I am just internally using them and testing.
 Some of which may never see the light of day.